lucaswerkmeister/m3api/README.md

 The usual semver interpretation of pre-1.0 versions applies, i.e. in `0.x.y`, *x* is the “major” version and *y* the “minor” one.

+Changes to the compatible Node versions are *not* considered breaking changes.
+If you need support for a certain version (or version range) of Node, then specify it in the `engines` section of your own `package.json` and make sure to use the [engine-strict][] mode of npm (by putting `engine-strict=true` in your `.npmrc` file or using `npm --engine-strict`), which will make npm report an error if an m3api version is incompatible with your requirements.

+Whether changes to the compatible browsers are considered breaking changes or not is currently undefined.
+For now, all I can say is that the browser version of m3api has no external dependencies, and there aren’t any features from newer browsers that I’m eager to start using, so there’s currently no known reason why m3api might bump browser requirements soon.

 ## License

 Published under the [ISC License][].